Quickstart: Make your first inference call

 When you need custom behavior like preprocessing, postprocessing, or a model architecture that the built-in engines don’t support, Truss also supports custom Python model code.

-You write a Model class with load and predict methods, and Truss packages it the same way.
+Write a Model class with load and predict methods and Truss packages it the same way.

 Most teams start with config-only deployments and add custom code only when they need it.